MoizTareen/MoizTareen/README.md

 - 👋 I'm currently working on a Discord bot and a website.
 - 🌱 Interested in medical and coding.
-- ⚡  I’m currently learning nothing.
+- ⚡  I’m currently learning node.js,html,css,python.
 - 📫 The best way to reach me is my [Discord Server](https://discord.gg/6XWTxvQEvd)